-We have a number of employee networks for our people including Neurodiversity, LGBTQ+ (Just Like Q), Ethnicity (RISE), Menopause, Disability and Carers, Ex-Military, and Gender Balance.
+We have a number of employee networks for our people including Neurodiversity, LGBTQ+ (Just Like Q), Ethnicity (RISE), Hormonal Imbalance, Disability and Carers, Ex-Military, and Gender Balance.
 The aim of the networks is to encourage education and awareness amongst us all, providing support for our colleagues, creating an environment where we can all be our true selves at work and to contribute to and influence policy on diversity and inclusion.

 Case Study: Reverse mentoring

 In FY20 we worked with our early careers community to develop a new programme of reverse mentoring.
 The aim is to encourage partnerships between junior and senior communities, where the junior person is the mentor.
-Through the programme we provides opportunities for both mentee and mentor to learn new skills, listen and share perspectives and value our differences.
+Through the programme we provide opportunities for both mentee and mentor to learn new skills, listen and share perspectives and value our differences.
 The first cohort included 10 senior leaders as mentees including two members of our Global Leadership Team.
 Based on the success of the first cohort we will be rolling the programme out further.

 Graham Ollis, International Integration Director: “I can honestly say I’ve started doing things differently since I’ve been working with my Early Careers mentor.”